Vanna White: Personal life

-In the 1980s, White dated and became engaged to Playgirl centerfold/Chippendales-dancer-turned-actor John Gibson.
-However, Gibson was killed in a plane crash in 1986.
+In the 1980s, White dated and became engaged to soap opera actor John Gibson, a Playgirl magazine centerfold and Chippendales dancer.
+However, Gibson died in a 1986 airplane crash.
 In 1990, White married restaurant owner George Santo Pietro.
 She first became pregnant in September 1992.
 An episode of Wheel of Fortune contained "Vanna's pregnant" as the answer to a puzzle.
 She miscarried shortly after the episode's taping.
-White gave birth to a son, Nicholas (Nikko), in 1994 and a daughter, Giovanna (Gigi), in 1997, from her marriage to Santo Pietro.
+White gave birth to a son, Nicholas, on June 11, 1994 and a daughter, Giovanna, on July 1, 1997 from her marriage to Santo Pietro.
 The couple divorced in November 2002.
 From 2004 to 2006, she was engaged to Southern California businessman Michael Kaye.
 The two never wed.
-Since 2012, White has been dating contractor John Donaldson, whom she met through mutual friends.
+Since 2012, White has been in a relationship with contractor John Donaldson, whom she met through mutual friends.